bmariscotes-strat/bmariscotes-mini-project-2/README.md

 #### ˚ʚ♡ɞ˚ ‎ [View Live Site](https://wryte-blog.vercel.app)

 Wryte is a vibrant blogging platform where writers can express themselves freely and build meaningful connections with like-minded individuals.
-Created as a safe space for creative expression, Wryte fosters a community where diverse voices, shared values, and common interests come together.
+Created as a safe space for creative expression, Wryte welcomes a community where diverse voices, shared values, and common interests come together.
 <br>

 ## 🌟 Features